Florida Birth Injury Lawyers

 Cruise Ship Injury

 Birth injuries have the potential to last a lifetime, which means decades of emotional and financial cost for the family of the injured child.
 Debilitating brain injuries, for instance, often impose over $1 million in lifetime costs on parents.
-Studies show that 80% of these costs are non-medical (such as special education, trained supervision, specialized equipment, long-term occupational therapy), which means they are not covered by medical insurance.
+Studies show that 80% of these costs are non-medical (such as special education, trained supervision, specialized equipment, long-term occupational therapy), which means medical insurance does not cover them.

 Injuries like Erb’s palsy or cerebral palsy may be highly treatable, but they still come with permanent consequences.
 Research shows that adults with cerebral palsy are 22% less likely to be employed.
 Less income means less self-sufficiency and a higher likelihood that your baby will need extra financial support for the rest of his or her life.
 These are not the costs that doctors or insurance companies will tell you about or provide for—unless you fight for it in court.